Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 • The hostSelector to be used matching with the label created during the enrollment process.

-• The image to be used as a reference to the image generated using EIB on the previous section (Section 31.2, “Prepare downstream cluster image”), and the checksum and checksumType to be used to validate the image.
+• The image to be used as a reference to the image generated using EIB on the previous section (Section 34.2, “Prepare downstream cluster image for connected scenarios”), and the checksum and checksumType to be used to validate the image.

 apiVersion: infrastructure.cluster.x-k8s.io/v1beta1